dmtryshmtv/dmtryshtmv.github.io/body.md

 [June 2018] I passed my qualifying exam!
 I defended a project proposal titled "Towards Statistical Limits in Hierarchical Communication".

 [Summer 2017] Worked at Los Alamos on parameter learning in models of power transmission.
 Our project paper was accepted to [PSCC2018](www.pscc2018.net): ["Online Learning of Power Transmission Dynamics"](https://arxiv.org/abs/1710.10021).
+Joint work with Marc Vuffray and Andrey Lokhov.

 [Summer 2016] Analyzed times series data of moving monkeys with various measures of complexity including entropy rate, statistical complexity, and excess entropy.
 Joint work with Kelly Finn.